Vietnam

 Foreign companies engaged in or selling goods/services via e-commerce, digital platform, and other business in Vietnam without a PE now have to directly register and file tax returns in Vietnam for their income from selling goods/services to Vietnamese corporations and individuals.
 Foreign companies will be awarded with a tax code, declare tax online at the portal of the GDT on a quarterly basis, and pay tax online.

-• Individual, household non-residents on Vietnam-sourced income generated from sales via the e-commerce platforms.
+• Individual and household non-residents on Vietnam-sourced income from sales.

 Tax treaties

-The above FCT rates may be reduced by a relevant DTA.
+The above FCT-CIT rates may be reduced by a relevant DTA.

 Recipient FCT (%)